 Differences between live and test data

-When conducting election tests, the Press Association must use fictitious candidate names when simulating various election scenarios.
+When conducting election tests, PA must use fictitious candidate names when simulating various election scenarios.
 Therefore data published in the nominations and results folders of the test account is strictly intended for test purposes only.
 It must not be confused with live data for real elections.

 Unfortunately this means we cannot conduct tests using the real election data, which will only appear in the folders of the live account.